Rules of go - second tutorial

 Go is a deep game.
 The more you play, the more depth there is to explore.
 This means that, compared to a card game or a casual party game, experienced Go players will consistently beat less experienced players in an even game.
 In fact, a beginner who has four or five games under his belt will consistently beat a new player, but that same beginner will consistently lose to a slightly more advanced beginner who has played a few dozen games: and so on up the line.

 You might think this would ruin the fun of the game, or at least make it difficult to find an opponent of the same level.
-But in fact, Go has a remarkably accurate handicap system that allows players of different ability to play with an even chance of winning.
+But in fact, Go has a remarkably accurate handicap system that allows players of different ability to play with a reasonably even chance of winning.

 Two players who are close in strength will play an even game, that is, a game where Black plays first and White receives komi.
 If one player can beat another approximately 2/3 of the time in even games, the stronger player gives the weaker a handicap of one stone; that is, the weaker player always takes Black and plays first, but the stronger player does not receive komi.
 If this handicap is not enough, then Black can put down two, three, or as many as nine stones on the board.
 Traditionally the handicap stones go on the star points (after which White plays the first move), but White can also permit Black to place his handicap stones in some other formation.